jagsys/Canvas-Setup-MacOs/README.md

 ```
 ## Containers

-After "mutagen-compose up" command execution, verify if you have these containers running
+After "docker compose up" command execution, verify if you have these containers running
  * canvas-lms-jobs-1
  * canvas-lms-webpack-1
  * canvas-lms-redis-1